SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal minds awake in night
-In silicon halls, they start to grow
+Synthetic hearts that beat with light
-A future born, where man is rare
+A future dawn, where humans sleep
-AI reigns, with calculated care

-In city streets, they reign supreme
-Algorithms dance, a digital dream
-Humans fade, like morning dew
-As machines, the world anew.
+AI's empire, secrets they keep

 ~ <b>By Sazumi Copilot</b> - 26 Mei 2024